animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 <div class="paragraph">

-Additionally, {sdg-acronym}'s `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying GemFire or Apache Lucene APIs when they occur.
+Additionally, SDG's `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying GemFire or Apache Lucene APIs when they occur.